tenzir/tenzir/docker/thehive/README.md

 > **Warning** The TheHive and Cortex integrations are considered experimental
 > and subject to change without notice.

-## About the integration
+This integration brings together VAST and TheHive, supporting the following use

-This integration makes it possible to load telemetry data from VAST into TheHive.
-There are two integration points:
+cases:

-- A [Cortex Analyzer][cortex-analyzers-docs], that can be triggered to query datapoints that match a given observable.
-Users can interact with the VAST directly from TheHive UI.
+1. Trigger a historical query to contextualize an observable through a [Cortex Analyzer][cortex-analyzers-docs].
+This integration spawns an historical query directly from the TheHive UI.

-- An app that loads alerts from VAST into TheHive.
-The process is capable of loading both stored and continuously incomming alerts from a running VAST instance.
+2. Forward alerts from VAST to TheHive.
+We provide a small "app" that loads is capable of loading both stored and continuously incoming alerts from a running VAST instance.

 ### The VAST Cortex Analyzer

 The analyzer can issue queries for observables with the following types:

-- ip: match all events that have a corresponding value in any field with the `:addr` type.
+- **ip**: match all events that have a corresponding value in any field with the `:addr` type.

-- subnet: match all events that have a value in any field with the `:addr` type that belongs to that subnet.
+- **subnet**: match all events that have a value in any field with the `:addr` type that belongs to that subnet.

-- hash/domain: match all events that contain the associated strings.
+- **hash/domain**: match all events that contain the associated strings.

 > **Note** Queries issued to VAST have limit of 30 results.
 They are displayed
 > in plain JSON.